 Let’s take a look at the different types of loans

 As the name suggests, this home loan is as simple as it gets.
 There are no special features, such as an offset account or redraw facility, with a basic loan.

 While you miss out on some of the savings or flexibility these features can potentially provide, with a basic loan, you should get a low ongoing rate and in many cases, lower or no fees.

-So, who suits a basic loan?
+So, who does a basic loan generally suit best?

 - Creates good savings and money management habits.

 - Offers convenience, because you still have instant access to funds in the offset account.

 A home equity loan enables you to access the wealth you’ve accumulated in a property.
 Equity is the difference between what the current market will pay for your property and what you have remaining on your mortgage.

 If you have a home that could sell on the current market for $500,000 and you have $200,000 remaining on your mortgage, your equity is roughly $300,000.

 In almost all cases, you won’t be able to borrow the full $300,000 in this loan, but the equity should give you access to at least a portion of it.